 I learned of this website after attending the Computational Chemistry for Chemistry Educators (CCCE) workshop last summer '11.
 In this webpage you will find all the workshop lectures intended for audiences who do not have a computational expertise.
 You will also find lab exercises already written.

 For many years I have resisted using clickers, mainly because at our university there is no standard universal clicker.
 I wanted to keep student costs as low as possible but also desired the type of live feedback during a lecture that clicker questions can provide.
 In both my general chem.
 (200-300 students) and upper division courses (50-75 students), I now pass out 4 or 5 colored notecards on the first day of class and make sure everyone has one of each color.
-I then do clicker style questions and color code the different answer choices in powerpoint and ask them to hold up their choice after 15-60 seconds depending on the question.
-This has worked well to provide me instant feedback on difficult topics and doesn't end up singling out any particular student, which most students detest in larger lecture courses.

 This is an addendum to the Manganese Carbonyl experiment (linked below).
 In this part of the experiment, students carry out high level quantum mechanical calculations of reactants, intermediates, and products in order to determine which of two possible structures is correct.